Specialized GIScience training and skills: How does that relate to the job market?

 Is there a maximum time allowed for a student to complete a certificate?

 The undergraduate certificate must be completed by the time the student’s baccalaureate degree is conferred.
 The graduate certificate must be completed within a time frame of 7 years.
 A student not completing a graduate certificate by this time, but who at a later time wishes to do so, may receive a subsequent certificate through the Alumni College with the permission of the GIScience certificate program core faculty members.

 Do the credits taken apply to other college programs or CEUs (continuing education units)?

-Yes, credits earned at OSU in courses taken for the any of the certificates should be transferrable to other accredited universities or applicable as continuing education credits for post-baccalaureate students.
+Yes, credits earned at OSU in courses taken for the any of the certificates should be transferrable to other accredited universities.

 The GIS Certification Institute (www.gisci.org), runs a national program for the certification of GIS Professionals, including an ascription to a GIS code of ethics.
 The program was originally piloted by the Urban and Regional Information Systems Association (URISA).
 OSU geographic information science courses and certificates DO count toward this national certification (GISP).